United States

 Because the Pantherette is not yet a standardized breed, individual lines can vary in body size, coat sheen, eye color intensity, and overall type.
 Prospective owners should research individual breeding programs carefully.

-The Pantherette’s temperament draws primarily from its Bombay and Burmese foundation — and this heritage produces a cat whose personality is as compelling as its appearance.
+The Pantherette’s temperament draws primarily from its Bombay and Burmese foundation — and this heritage produces a cat whose personality matches its appearance in interest.

 Confident and Bold

 The Pantherette is a self-assured cat.
-It carries itself through its environment with the quiet confidence of a cat that has assessed its surroundings and found them satisfactory.
+It carries itself through its environment with quiet confidence, having assessed its surroundings and found them satisfactory.
 It does not hide from new people or unusual events — it investigates them.
-This confidence is not aggression; it is simply the fundamental assurance of an intelligent cat with a high tolerance for novelty.
+This confidence is not aggression; it is the fundamental assurance of an intelligent cat with a high tolerance for novelty.

 Loyal and People-Oriented

 The Burmese component gives the Pantherette a warm, people-focused orientation.
-It bonds with its household, seeks out human contact, and provides the kind of consistent, engaged companionship that the Burmese is famous for.
-The panther exterior conceals a genuinely warm interior — a quality that Pantherette owners consistently find delightful.
+It bonds with its household, seeks out human contact, and provides the kind of consistent, engaged companionship that the Burmese is known for.
+The panther exterior conceals a warm interior — a quality that Pantherette owners consistently note.

 Intelligent and Active